-In 2008-2009, Charlotte-Mecklenburg Schools operated an average of 1,255 buses that traveled an estimated 140,000 miles each day.
-Approximately 112,000 students utilized CMS transportation services each day.
+In 2009-2010, Charlotte-Mecklenburg Schools operated an average of 1,150 buses that traveled an estimated 125,000 miles each day.
+Approximately 115,000 students were assigned to CMS transportation services each day.
 The district provides transportation for any student who is deemed eligible based on the Board-approved student assignment policy and regulations.
 CMS Transportation will provide services to and from school for eligible students with bus stops and bus route assignments based on their residence address in the district's student information system.

 It is very important to maintain a current and accurate address through your school at all times.
 Please note: Parents may become responsible for morning delivery and afternoon pickup if an address change results in the child moving outside of his/her home school and the family chooses for the child to remain in the current or non-home school.
-(See more details below) Individual student situations may vary and not all conditions may apply to the above general statement.
+(See more details below.)
+Individual student situations may vary and not all conditions may apply to the above general statement.
 If you have specific questions, please contact your school administrator.